falcosecurity/falco-website/content/en/docs/rules/_index.md

   condition: proc.name in (known_binaries)
 ```

 Referring to a list inserts the list items in the macro, rule, or list.

-Note that lists can contain other lists.
+> **Note**: Lists *can* contain other lists.

 ## Appending to Lists, Rules, and Macros

-If you use multiple falco rules files, you might want to append new items to an existing list, rule, or macro.
-To do that, define a item with the same name as an existing item and add an `append: true` attribute to the list.
-When appending lists, items are added to the end of the list.
+If you use multiple Falco rules files, you might want to append new items to an existing list, rule, or macro.
+To do that, define an item with the same name as an existing item and add an `append: true` attribute to the list.
+When appending lists, items are added to the **end** of the list.
 When appending rules/macros, the additional text is appended to the condition: field of the rule/macro.

 ### Examples

-In all of the examples below, it's assumed one is running falco via `falco -r /etc/falco/falco_rules.yaml -r /etc/falco/falco_rules.local.yaml`, or has the default entries for `rules_file` in falco.yaml, which has `/etc/falco/falco.yaml` first and `/etc/falco/falco_rules.local.yaml` second.
+In all of the examples below, it's assumed one is running Falco via `falco -r /etc/falco/falco_rules.yaml -r /etc/falco/falco_rules.local.yaml`, or has the default entries for `rules_file` in falco.yaml, which has `/etc/falco/falco.yaml` first and `/etc/falco/falco_rules.local.yaml` second.

 #### Appending to lists
 Here's an example of appending to lists: